PROGRAM IN HUMAN MEDICINE

 - Exempted from taking HM 552 and HM 553.

-- From section 2., Critical Care Selectives, OMFS students must complete MED 643 Medicine Critical Care, 6 credits.
+- From the Critical Care Selectives, OMFS students must complete MED 643 Medicine Critical Care, 6 credits.